NADOOIT/NADOO-IT/docs/running.md

 ```
 Visit https://localhost:8000 (accept the self-signed certificate).
 Admin at https://localhost:8000/admin.

-An alternative, legacy compose exists: `docker-compose-deploy.yml` (MySQL + WordPress).
-Prefer the CockroachDB stack unless you know you need the MySQL variant.
+Legacy note: `docker-compose-deploy.yml` (MySQL + WordPress) exists from earlier setups.
+Prefer `docker-compose-deploy-SQLite.yml` by default or `docker-compose-deploy-CockroachDB.yml` when scaling; use `docker-compose-deploy-MySQL.yml` only if you specifically need MySQL.

 ---